Treatment of addictions isn’t working… there I said it!

 - Withdrawal, as manifested by either of the following:

-- Pokeman Go (or a closely related game) is played to relieve or avoid withdrawal symptoms from lack of playing Pokeman Go.
+- Pokemon Go (or a closely related game) is played to relieve or avoid withdrawal symptoms from lack of playing Pokemon Go.

 This is just one example of how you can literally put any behavior to fit the definition and label anything as a disease.
 And there lies a big problem with labeling any chosen behaviors as diseases and taking the control away from the person.